-Lent 2018 - Week 4 Psalm 107:1-3, 17-22
+Lent 2018 - Week 4 Reflection on Psalm 107:1-3, 17-22

-Psalm 107 begins with an impassioned reminder to give thanks to the Lord, because God is good and God's love, unlike the love of any other, endures forever.
-This psalm is more than a joyous reminder to give thanks to the God who delivers us.
-This psalm praises God's restoration and rescue!
+Psalm 107 begins with an impassioned reminder to give thanks to the Lord, because God is good.

 We are reminded that just like the wind visits the 4 corners of the earth and we know not from whence it comes nor where it goes, God visited the east and the west and the north and the south redeeming those in need.
 Let those who have been redeemed from the four quarters of the earth say so, and tell their story of redemption.